Welcome to our spring trip report “Wildlife tour Málaga and Granada”, from April 29 th to May 1st. A wonderful combination of birds and orchids!

 Many thanks to Elizabeth, Peter and James to join Birdwatching Spain in this adventure!
 It has been a pleasure.

 Benidorm is widely known for its long beaches, warm weather and skyscrapers.
 Most of the holiday tours departing from Benidorm are mainly focus in sightseeing the city and nearby towns like Guadalest.
 However, there are a lot of Benidorm birding tours and wildlife watching options (less than one hour drive) and that is what we want to propose you.
-Going North, in the border with Valencia province is located the Natural Park of Pego Marshes and the surrounding mountains.
+For instance, if you go North, in the border with Valencia province is located the Natural Park of Pego Marshes and the surrounding mountains.
 Inland of Benidorm, you will find the wonderful Aitana mountain, which is the highest of Alicante with 1558 masl.
-This is a perfect place for botanising, hiking and for bird photography in our photography hide.
+This is a perfect place for botanising, birding and enjoying butterflies.

 In the South of Benidorm there are two stunning birding places, El Fondo de Elche and the Salt Pans of Santa Pola.
 Very close from Alicante is found el Monnegre, it a very dry area with very interesting species such as Trompet Finch or Black Weather.
 Finally, the mountains around Alcoi offers a good chance for Griffon Vulture, Golden Eagle and Bonelli’s Eagle.

-Following, I am writing a short birding trip report from today, i.e. Benidorm birding tours
+Following, I am writing a short birding trip report from today:

 After greeting Joe and his two friends we set off to the Salt Pans of Santa Pola.
 I was aware that they were very keen photographers, so I put together a slightly different tour with good chances of photographing birds.
 As we pulled over the car in the Salinas, the elegant Slender-Billed Gull approached.
 We took advantage of the bird soaring to get some nice pictures.
 In addition, Turnstones, Black Winged Stilts, Spoonbills, Great White Egrets, Greater Flamingos, Shelducks and Water Pipits were also seen.
 Our second stop in the Salinas, revealed Siskin (it has been a good winter), Dunlins, Little Stint, Black Redstar, Red and Greenshank.
 In the nearby pines, Iberian Green Woodpecker screamed.